Christopher Robin (film): Plot

 Christopher discovers Eeyore and Piglet, who lead him to the others, hiding in a log from what they believe to be a Heffalump but is the squeaking of a rusty, fallen weather vane from Owl's house.
-Unable to convince the others of his identity, he pretends to defeat the Heffalump, winning them over.
+He pretends to defeat the Heffalump, proving his identity.
 When they reunite with Pooh, Christopher apologizes for his earlier outburst and explains his dilemma.
 Pooh forgives and embraces him.
 The next day, Christopher hurries out of the Hundred Acre Wood to make his presentation after Tigger gives him his briefcase.

-Pooh discovers that Tigger replaced Christopher's paperwork with Hundred Acre Wood gifts when drying his briefcase and takes him, Eeyore, and Piglet through the door to return the paperwork.
-Madeline, wanting to dissuade her father about sending her to boarding school, recognizes them from Christopher's drawings and joins them on a train to London.
-Evelyn discovers a note Madeline wrote and interrupts Christopher's presentation as he discovers the gifts, inviting him to search for their daughter.
-Madeline's group stows away in crates, but Tigger, Eeyore and Piglet are accidentally ejected, encountering her parents.
+After Pooh discovers that Tigger removed Christopher's paperwork when drying his briefcase, Pooh, Tigger, Piglet and Eeyore decide to travel to London to return it.
+Madeline, wanting to dissuade her father about sending her to boarding school, recognizes them from Christopher's drawings and joins them.
+Evelyn discovers a note Madeline wrote, and invites Christopher to search for their daughter just as he discovers gifts that Tigger left him.
+Madeline's group stows away in crates, but Tigger, Eeyore and Piglet are accidentally ejected, and encounter her parents.
 Pooh and Madeline arrive near the Winslow building, and reunite with Christopher and the others, but Madeline trips on some steps and loses all but one of the papers.
 Christopher assures Madeline that she is too important to him to be sent away.

-Using the paper Madeline saved, Christopher improvises a new plan involving selling luggage at reduced prices to ordinary people to increase demand and giving employees paid leave.
+Using the paper Madeline saved, Christopher improvises a new plan involving selling luggage at reduced prices to ordinary people to increase demand, and giving employees paid leave.
 Winslow Jr. dismisses the idea, but his father Giles Winslow Sr. warmly agrees to it.
-Christopher further humiliates Winslow Jr., who played golf all weekend and contributed nothing to the plan.
-Christopher finally takes his family and the quartet into the Hundred Acre Wood to meet his other friends for a picnic.
+Christopher further humiliates Winslow Jr., who contributed nothing to the plan, instead playing golf all weekend.
+Christopher finally takes his family into the Hundred Acre Wood to meet his friends for a picnic.